4meta5/learning-rust/README.md

 This repo is my playground for learning Rust.

 # Projects
+* Category Theory for Programmers by Bartosz Milewski
 * zencryption (command line encryption tool)
     1. symmetric encryption
     2. asymmetric encryption